 The ancient city of Ayutthaya, also known as Pra Nakhon Si Ayutthaya, was the capital of Thailand for 417 years.

-Ayutthaya and Sukhothai have different architecture and cultural attribution, so depending on your interest, you may choose to visit either of one.
+Ayutthaya and Sukhothai have different architectural and cultural attributes, so you may choose to visit depending on your interest.